 "If the risk of violence is low, then they are minimum custody inmates and they are eligible to serve in the fire camps.
 As prison officials go, they are considered nonviolent inmates," he said.

 As of Sept.
 30, he said 1,441 of the 3,732 inmate firefighters — nearly 40 percent — had committed a crime deemed violent under the state's penal code, though all have been classified as minimum-security inmates.
 He said he is not sure why the department decided to include inmates with violent histories years ago.

-The department continues to search for ways to increase the pool of potential firefighters, he said.
-The number has been falling in recent years because lower-level offenders are being sent to county jails instead of state prisons.
+The department is considering how to expand the pool of available firefighters as lower-level offenders are being sent to county jails instead of state prison.